Parcelli/Phylogenetics_inference_IQTree_tutorial/README.md

 * Key Output : **aligned.treefile**
 ### Assess  tree quality
 Open the tree in **Figtree** as below to check for long branches, outliers and poorly supported branches.
 Generally a bootstrap value of >70% indicates reasonable support.
-You will see a pop window asking you to select the label for your input, click **OK** .
+You will see a pop up window asking you to select the label for your input, click **OK** .
 Proceed to the figtree window and select the options as in the figure below to check bootsrap support value.

 ```
 figtree aligned.treefile